Roche boosts immunotherapy with Inovio deal

 In May, Roche announced positive results from clinical trials for its experimental drug to boost the immune system to target cancer.

-Inovio’s technology looks to stimulate the body’s immune system to help it recognise and kill cancerous cells.
+Inovio’s technology looks to stimulate the body’s immune system to help it recognize and kill cancerous cells.
 It also wants to harness the immune system to treat hepatitis B.

 The compounds licensed to Roche are currently in pre-clinical development and have shown they can induce the immune system’s T cells in animal models.